UNIVERSE-HPC/course-material/software_project_management/fair/02_data_metadata_nondata.md

 the FAIR principles in a systematic way.

 ::::challenge{id=data-q2 title="Data Q2"}
-Why would it be a good idea to voluntarily create a DMP even if no one mandate you to do so?
+Why would it be a good idea to voluntarily create a DMP even if no one mandates you to do so?
 ::::